Home > About RRW

-The River Rival Wrestling Club (RRWC) is a non-profit organization founded to teach the sport of wrestling to youths in the towns of Amesbury, Georgetown, Groveland, Merrimack, Newbury, Newburyport, Rowley, West Newbury, Salisbury and surrounding areas.
+The River Rival Wrestling Club (RRWC) is a non-profit organization founded to teach the sport of wrestling to youths in the towns of Amesbury, Georgetown, Groveland, Merrimac, Newbury, Newburyport, Rowley, West Newbury, Salisbury and surrounding areas.

 Our Coaches